 Explore shapes with toy scissors

-Young children love to draw!
-So why not make them the object of their sketch?
-Make your child lie down on a big chart sheet, and interest him in making silhouettes of his leg, arm or even his whole body.
+How to do: Make your child lie down on a big chart paper and draw a silhouette of his leg and arm, or his whole body.
 He can then spend time cutting the sheet with child-friendly scissors and giving shape to the silhouette.

-How to do: Leaves, flowers, stones—all of these can be used as a brush to create a beautiful painting.
+How to do: Leaves, flowers, stones—all these can be used as a brush to create a beautiful painting.
 Like finger painting, nature painting offers hours of fun and joy.
 All it requires is sheets of paper, good quality poster paint and imagination.

 What you can do with ice

 How to do: Freeze water in different shaped cartons and containers to make ice of various shapes and put them all in the tub.
-Now, have a discussion with your toddler about how the ice looks, feels and behaves.
+Now, tell your toddler about how the ice looks, feels and behaves.
 You can also use this chance to make some ice lollies.
 Just pour your child’s favourite juice into ice trays, stick a toothpick, and freeze.
 Treat your child to an ice lolly every day this summer!

 Pretend a picnic

 How to do: Make a list of your toddler’s favourite foods.
 When you start cooking, get your child to sit down and watch what you are doing.
-Invite him to help you in whatever way he can.
+Invite her to help you in whatever way she can.
 Baking cakes and making homemade sweets and chocolates are fascinating to children.
 Little girls, especially, love tea parties.
 So investing in a quality toy tea set is a good idea.

 Fun with homemade play dough